Let , and denote its set of zeros by

 .
 The positivity of

-, which represents an operator-theoretic form of (Bombieri’s refinement of) Weil’s positivity criterion, enforces
+, viewed as an operator-theoretic form of (Bombieri’s refinement of) Weil’s positivity criterion, enforces

 for all